tangorang3/DEElubyo--WRO--Future-Engineer/README.md

 ## Introduction

-In an era of rapid technological advancements, we introduce the DEElubyo bot, a self-driving robot made entirely of LEGOs, designed to detect and avoid red and green obstacles.
-This innovative vehicle addresses critical transportation issues, particularly vehicle collisions caused by human error, distraction, and poor visibility.
-By demonstrating the potential of autonomous systems to enhance safety and decision-making, this project highlights the importance of STEM education and inspires future engineers to tackle transportation challenges, underscoring the role of technology in creating safer roads and a more efficient future.
+The DEElubyo bot, a self-driving robot that's both innovative and fun.
+Built with LEGO bricks for its body, powered by Arduino modules for its brain, and equipped with an AIsteam of motors, batteries, and sensors, this little robot is designed to detect and avoid red and green obstacles.
+The DEElubyo bot is a perfect blend of playfulness and advanced technology, showcasing how we can use creative building materials alongside serious electronics to tackle real-world problems like reducing car accidents and making our roads safer.
+This project isn't just about tech; it's about inspiring the next generation of engineers and technologists by combining creativity, engineering, and innovation.
+With the DEElubyo bot, we see how integrating different components can lead to smart solutions and highlight the importance of STEM education in shaping a better future.

 ## Team Details